drhelius/Gearsystem/README.md

 Downloads
 --------
-- Gearsystem 1.2 for Jailbroken iOS: [Cydia](http://modmyi.com/info/gearsystem.d.php).
+- Gearsystem 2.0 for Jailbroken iOS: [Cydia](http://modmyi.com/info/gearsystem.d.php).
 You can open rom files from other apps like Safari or Dropbox.
+They can be placed in <code>/var/mobile/Media/ROMs/Gearsystem</code> too.
+Save files are placed in <code>/var/mobile/Library/Gearsystem</code>
-- Gearsystem 1.2 for Non-Jailbroken iOS: Use your developer certificate to compile and install it, then you can open rom files from other apps or use [iTunes file sharing](http://support.apple.com/kb/ht4094).
+- Gearsystem 2.0 for Non-Jailbroken iOS: Use your developer certificate to compile and install it, then you can open rom files from other apps or use [iTunes file sharing](http://support.apple.com/kb/ht4094).
 - Gearsystem 1.2 for Windows: [Gearsystem-1.2-Windows.zip](http://www.geardome.com/files/gearsystem/Gearsystem-1.2-Windows.zip) (NOTE: You may need to install the [Microsoft Visual C++ Redistributable](http://www.microsoft.com/en-us/download/details.aspx?id=40784))
 - Gearsystem 1.2 for Linux: [Gearsystem-1.2-Linux.tar.gz](http://www.geardome.com/files/gearsystem/Gearsystem-1.0-Linux.tar.gz)